 I prefer organic applesauce for this sorbet, as some conventional versions carry off metallic flavors, but use what you've got and stay comfortable in the knowledge that the sugar and cold you're adding will dial down unpleasant flavors.
 Texture-wise, you don't want anything too chunky, but with most commercial applesauce you won't have a problem.
-Check out this taste test for our favorite brands.

 This recipe can easily be doubled or halved—just add 1/4 cup of sugar per cup of applesauce and you'll be in good shape.
 I found this sorbet best fresh out of the machine, when it's easily scoopable and intensely creamy.
 If storing it for later, let it thaw in the refrigerator for 10 to 15 minutes before serving.